A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Outline of the SP System

 There is no comprehensive description of SP71, but SP70, a very similar and slightly earlier version of the program is described quite fully in \cite{wolff_2006}.
 More detailed citations are given in the three subsections that follow.

-At the level of detail we shall be considering, the description of SP70 in \cite{wolff_2006} is an accurate description of SP71.
+At the level of detail that will be considered, the description of SP70 in \cite{wolff_2006} is an accurate description of SP71.
 In what follows, it will be regarded as a description of SP71.